Child Custody Evaluations in Passaic County, NJ

 Contact Our Woodland Park Child Custody Evaluation Attorneys Today

 When it comes to child custody evaluations, our attorneys understand just how stressful this process can be, and we are prepared to provide you with the guidance and support you need during the entirety of this process.

 From understanding your legal rights and obligations to choosing an evaluator to ensure that the evaluation process is unbiased and fair to you, our attorneys can be a source of immense support to you when it comes to child custody evaluations.

-To speak with our family law firm today in a free and confidential consultation regarding your child custody and parenting time agreement, a child custody evaluation, or modifying existing child custody and parenting time agreement, please contact us online, or through our Woodland Park, NJ office at (973) 233-4396.
+To speak with our family law firm today in a free and confidential consultation regarding your child custody and parenting time agreement, a child custody evaluation, or modifying existing child custody and parenting time agreement, please contact us online, or through our Little Falls, NJ office at (973) 233-4396.